 12. Koala Characteristics – Koala Features

-- Their bodies are covered with a thick fur which acts like a raincoat.
+- Their bodies are covered with thick fur which acts like a raincoat.

-- They are arboreal in nature and live in the trees.
+- They are arboreal and live in the trees.

-- They eat a specialised diet mainly composed of eucalyptus leaves.
+- They eat a specialized diet mainly composed of eucalyptus leaves.

 - Koalas have the smallest brain of any mammals relative to their body weight.